junxit/us-congress-bills-114/bill.md

 - **(4)** Coastal counties in the United States average 300 persons per square mile, compared with the national average of 98.
 - **(5)** On a typical day, more than 1,540 permits for construction of single-family homes are issued in coastal counties, combined with other commercial, retail, and institutional construction to support this population.
 - **(6)** Over half of the economic productivity of the United States is located within coastal regions.
-- **(7)** Highly accurate, high-resolution remote sensing and other geospatial data play an increasingly important role in decisionmaking and management of the coastal zone and economy, including for—
+- **(7)** Highly accurate, high-resolution remote sensing and other geospatial data play an increasingly important role in decision making and management of the coastal zone and economy, including for—
   - **(A)** flood and coastal storm surge prediction;
   - **(B)** hazard risk and vulnerability assessment;
   - **(C)** emergency response and recovery planning;